 Without permission from a supervising adult, students may not use cell phones during the school day.
-Parents should keep in mind that student use of cell phones during the school day for any reason is prohibited, so parents should call the school office if a student must be reached during the school day.
+Parents should keep in mind that student use of cell phones during the school day for any reason is prohibited, Parents should call the school office if a student must be reached during the school day.
 The office staff will get the message to her.
-If a student emails, phones or texts a parent from her cell phone during prohibited times, disciplinary action will result.
+If a student emails, phones or texts a parent (or others) from her cell phone during prohibited times, disciplinary action will apply.

-If cell phones are brought into school, they must be turned off and kept in a secure place, such as a backpack or purse.
-If a student is found with a cell phone on her person or in her pocket, the phone will be confiscated, and the student will receive a violation and a detention.
-If a student's cell phone rings during the school day or if the student is found to have used the phone during school hours, the phone will be confiscated and she will receive a violation and a detention.
-Text messaging or calling from the cell phone is absolutely forbidden unless the student is given permission by faculty or staff.
+If cell phones are brought into school, they must be turned off and away or the phone will be confiscated and violations or detentions issued.
+Text messaging or calling from the cell phone is not permitted unless the student is given permission by faculty or staff.
 Repeat offenders will not be allowed to bring these devices into the school building.